NoubarKay/MiniOps.Nucleus/README.md

 Currently, a database is required for batch inserts.

 **Which databases are supported?**
-SQLServer is fully supported; PostgreSQL, MySQL, SQLite support coming soon.
+SQLServer, PostgreSQL, and SQLite are fully supported; More support coming soon.

 **Does it impact app performance?**
 It is designed to be lightweight and minimal, with <1ms overhead per request.